 At international, national and local levels, there is a drive to improve access for women to technology, information, science education and technical training and to strengthen the position of women scientists and technologists.
 Ensuring that women have equal access to science education and technology is an essential catalyst to ensure that the developers and users of weather, water and climate services provided by WMO and its Members serve the global community – men, women, boys, girls.
 This commitment strengthens the position of women as scientists, technologists and users of weather, water and climate services and fosters increased participation of women in weather and climate decision and policy-making.

-The WMO Conference on the Gender Dimensions of Weather and Climate Services, Geneva, 5–7 November, will offer a special side-event on empowering women – who represent less than one-third of professionals in meteorology and hydrology – to participate in the dynamic career opportunities available nationally and internationally in weather, climate and water sciences and policy.
+The WMO Conference on the Gender Dimensions of Weather and Climate Services (Conference Report) will offer a special side-event on empowering women – who represent less than one-third of professionals in meteorology and hydrology – to participate in the dynamic career opportunities available nationally and internationally in weather, climate and water sciences and policy.

 Young girls are often discouraged to pursue science as a career and intimidated by perceived competition with males at every level of the educational and working spectrum of the scientific world.
 Women professionals can play a large role in encouraging young girls and women in pursuing an education in science, particularly meteorology and hydrology.